OrbitalEnterprises/eve-market-strategies/chapters/03-market-making.md

 The first relisting specific filter we'll apply is to compare buy and sell side volume.
 An ideal relisting asset type should have large sell side volume \(i.e. many buyers\) and correspondingly low buy side volume \(i.e. few sellers\).
 Markets dominated by buyers favor participants with something to sell, which is exactly what a relisting strategy becomes after buying out the sell side.
 To analyze trade volumes, we'll need our trade inference code from previous examples.
 In particular, we'll be using our "side volume" computer which only extracts and accumulates trade activity in order books.
 This is the same technique we used in [Example 14](#example-14---selecting-market-making-targets) to test whether volume was balanced between sell and buy side.
 In this case, however, we're looking for an imbalance.

 The following cell collects volume data into a Pandas DataFrame across all dates in our date range.
-Because of the large number of types still under consdiration, this cell make take several hours to execute depending on equipment:
+Because of the large number of types still under consideration, this cell make take several hours to execute depending on equipment:

 ![Collecting Trade Side Volume](img/ex17_cell3.PNG)